buddhist-uni/buddhist-uni.github.io/_posts/2022-06-30-finding-peace.md

 because it just might be you.
 ...

-You can read or listen to the rest of the poem at [slowdownshow.org](https://www.slowdownshow.org/episode/2021/09/29/512-to-offer-sweet-fruit-to-the-ghost) and find hundreds of other poems, podcasts, papers, and a potpourri of other precious pieces at our website: BuddhistUniversity.net
+You can read or listen to the rest of the poem [here](https://www.slowdownshow.org/episode/2021/09/29/512-to-offer-sweet-fruit-to-the-ghost) or find hundreds of other poems, podcasts, papers, and a potpourri of other precious pieces at our website: BuddhistUniversity.net

 As always, if you have any comments, questions or suggestions, please don't hesitate to email me,
 Your librarian,